-For those of you that don’t know, for one of the first times that I can remember, a Limited Edition Tatuaje cigar was released with almost NO, as in, about 12 hours, notice or warning for most people.
+For one of the first times that I can remember, a limited edition Tatuaje cigar was released with almost no, as in, about 12 hours, notice or warning for most people.

-At 5:39pm on March 17th (that would be last Thursday), Jose of Gloucester Cigars in NH tweeted the following:
+At 5:39pm on March 17, Jose Agosto of Gloucester Cigars in Massachusetts tweeted the following:

 “Be the first to try the new Tatuaje “Tattoo” cigar.
 Gloucester Street will be the first one in the country with this cigar.
 A boxpressed Lancero with broadleaf wrapper.
 The cigars come in bundles of 15.
 On sale tomorrow @ Gstreet.
 They are going for $149.99…Its a limited production cigar.
 Stay tuned for some pictures.
 That’s the way we ROLL!!!!
 Porkchop”

-There are 5100 cigars total, and come in bundles and boxes of 15 (so, 340 Bundles of 15 Cigars, although not all will be for sale, and they will be in bundles first, then perhaps in boxes in later releases).
-Pete has said that the “Tattoo” label will be released once a year, but will feature a different vitola and different blend every year.
+There are 5,100 cigars total, and come in bundles and boxes of 15 cigars.
+Johnson has said that the “Tattoo” label will be released once a year, but will feature a different vitola and different blend every year.

 - Cigar Reviewed: Tatuaje Tattoo